Muzosh/web-eid-authtoken-validation-php-original/README.md

 ## Custom JavaCards

 For implementing this library with self-built/personalised/custom JavaCard, check out [web-eid-javacard-applet](https://github.com/Muzosh/web-eid-javacard-applet).
+You will also need a tweaked Web-eID native application, details are in [libelectronic-id-with-custom-java-card](https://github.com/Muzosh/libelectronic-id-with-custom-java-card).

 # Table of contents